I Spend $500/Month on Uber/Lyft Just To Work, Which Is Already Exhausting (Autism Unpredictability Costs)

 Public transit could help.
 I've considered it.

-Different jobs could help, but they're much farther from my home.
+Different jobs could help, but they're much farther from my family's house.
 That would cost me MORE each month to get there.

 What Tracking Showed Me

 It takes 18 minutes to get home.
-Most rides I receive are 20 minutes away.
-I'm spending twice the amount of time waiting for a ride as the ride itself takes.
+But mostost rides I receive are 20 minutes away.
+I'm spending twice the amount of time waiting for a ride as the ride itself takes, giving less window to self-regulation such as stimming when I get home, since I have to go to bed pretty early to get 8-9 hours, before having to go to work the very next day)

-This barely works, but it's better than nothing.
+This barely works for me, but it's better than nothing.

 The Reality

-I spend $500/month and lose 3-4 spoons per ride just to get to a job that destroys my remaining spoons.
+I spend $500/month and lose 3-4 energy per ride just to get to a job that destroys my remaining energy.

 This cycle keeps me in autistic burnout I'm spending money and energy to get to a place that drains me further, with no financial capacity to escape because rideshare eats 1/4 of my income.